lyteword/chspurgeon-tod/volume-3/psalm-56.md

 (c) To expect deliverance from him.

-2\.What is there in God we ought to put our trust in?
+2\.
+What is there in God we ought to put our trust in?

 (a) In his promises.

 (b) In his properties.
 His power, wisdom, justice, mercy, all sufficiency.

-3\.Why should we in all our fears put our trust in God?
+3\.
+Why should we in all our fears put our trust in God?

 (a) Because there is none else can secure us from our fears.
 Whereas,